 You might become a UK resident again if you start new activities in the UK after you have left, for example you get involved in a business or buy a new property.

-Check your residence status if you are not sure how your activities in the UK affect your status.
+Check your residence status (external link) if you are not sure how your activities in the UK affect your status.